 To report poison-related emergencies: Call the American Association of Poison Control Centers (AAPCC) toll-free at 1-800-222-1222.

-Learn what chemical agents are and how they can be released.
-You can also learn the possible signs of a chemical attack and what you should do if you’ve been exposed.
+Learn what chemical agents are and what may cause their release.
+You can also learn the signs of a possible chemical attack and what you should do if you’re exposed.
 (Ready.gov)

 Household Chemical Emergencies

 Learn the guidelines for safely buying and storing chemicals in your home, and what to do in an emergency.
 (Ready.gov)